nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 HTML Email Boilerplate Redux
 ==============================================

-A HTML Email Boilerplate is designed to create a solid foundation for any email campaign by fixing various email client quirks from the beginning.
-(Saving headaches later!)
+A HTML Email Boilerplate is designed to create a solid foundation for any email campaign by fixing various email client quirks from the beginning (saving headaches later!), as well as providing a good starting point for building your own email campaigns/templates.

-There are various email boilerplate templates around, however Central College Nottingham has adapted its own template based on a variety of sources as well our own additions based on our own research and development.
-We regularly review changes in email client behaviour and aim to keep our boilerplate constantly up to date with the latest developments.
+There are various email boilerplate templates around, however Central College Nottingham has adapted its own boilerplate template based on a variety of sources as well our own additions based on our own research and development.
+We regularly review changes in email client behaviour and aim to keep our boilerplate constantly up to date with the latest developments and changes in the email world.

+We refer to our email boilerplate as a redux of the [original HTML Email Boilerplate](http://htmlemailboilerplate.com/)

 ## What does our redux version of the HTML email boilerplate include?